Our Lady of Fátima: Memoirs of Sister Lúcia

-The Fátima story developed in two parts: that which was reported in 1917, and information later mentioned in Sister Lúcia's memoirs which she wrote years later, after the church ruled that the events in Fátima were "worthy of belief."
+The Fátima story developed in two parts: that which was reported in 1917 and 1922, and information later mentioned in Sister Lúcia's memoirs which she wrote years later, after the church ruled that the events in Fátima were "worthy of belief."
 Some scholars argue that her memoir was not subject to the same scrutiny.
-The early messages focused on the need to pray the rosary for peace and an end to World War I.
+The early messages focused on the need to pray the rosary for peace and the end to World War I.

-The supernatural events in Fátima were not widely known outside Portugal and Spain until Lúcia published her memoirs, starting in the late 1930s.
+The alleged supernatural events in Fátima were not widely known outside Portugal and Spain until Lúcia published her memoirs, starting in the late 1930s.
 Between 1935 and 1993, she wrote six memoirs.
 The first four, written between 1935 and 1941 during World War II, were published under the title Fatima in Lucia's Own Words (1976).
 The fifth and sixth memoirs, written in 1989 and 1993, are published as Fatima in Lucia's Own Words II.

 In the mid-1930s the Bishop of Leiria encouraged Lúcia (at that time named Sister Maria Lúcia das Dores) to write her memoirs, so that she might reveal further details of the 1917 apparitions.
 In her first memoir, published in 1935, Sister Lúcia focused on the holiness of her cousin, Jacinta Marto.
 The deceased girl was by then popularly considered a saint.
 In her second memoir, published in 1937, Lúcia wrote more about her own life, the apparition of 13 June 1917, and first reveals the earlier apparitions of the Angel of Peace.

 Finding herself inundated with constantly repeated questions concerning the Marian apparitions that occurred in Fátima, Portugal, and the visionaries, the message they received and the reason for some of the requests contained in that message, and feeling that it was beyond her to reply individually to each questioner, Sister Lúcia asked the Holy See for permission to write a text in which she could reply in general to the many questions that had been put to her.
 This permission was granted and in December 2000, a new book was published entitled Calls from the Message of Fatima.